obriencj/ai-madness-auth-demo/README.md

-# Gilla Authentication Demo Application Stack
+# Daft Gila Authentication Demo Application Stack

 A comprehensive demonstration of enterprise-grade authentication systems featuring JWT authentication, OAuth integration, and GSSAPI/Kerberos authentication with Redis session management, PostgreSQL database, and a modern web interface.

+The Daft Gila name is meaningless.
+Coolname suggested "daft skink" but I was listening to "Gila Monster by King Gizard and the Lizard Wizard" at the time.
+Gila also means daft in Indonesian apparently.
+That's fate, surely.

 ## Architecture